Jubeyer/RL-to-Reconfigure-Microgrid/README.md

-# RL to Reconfigure Microgrid
+# Reinforcment Learning for Microgrid Network Reconfiguration
  This repository hosts the scripts to execute a reinforcement learning driven microgrid network reconfiguration scheme in both normal and contingency state.

 ## How to use